 Instructions for each follow.

 Install a Personal HTCondor¶

 We recommend that you install a personal HTCondor to make use of condor_annex; it’s simpler to configure that way.
-These instructions assume version 8.7.8 of HTCondor, but should work the 8.8.x series as well; change ‘8.7.8’ in the instructions wherever it appears.
+Follow the Hand-Installation of HTCondor on a Single Machine with User Privileges instructions.
+Make sure you install HTCondor version 8.7.8 or later.

 Configure Public Interface¶